 I’ve always loved the taste of sourdough bread.
 My mother didn’t bake with sourdough as I was growing up, so although I loved it, I didn’t have it often.

-Then, when my husband and I were first married, I tried my hand at making a starter — mistakenly using store-bought yeast and only feeding every 3 days.
+Then, when my husband and I were first married, I tried my hand at making a starter.
+I mistakenly used a method that called for store-bought yeast and feedings only every 3 days.

 An overgrowth of mold and fruit flies forced me to toss it and give up. 🙁

-Thankfully, I gained a bit of wisdom and persistence with age.
-After learning how sourdough breaks down the phytic acid in the grain, makes the bread and flour more easy to digest so we get more of the nutrients, and is a way of creating your own yeast without having to buy it at the store, I became determined to create my own starter again.
+After learning how sourdough breaks down the phytic acid in the grain, makes bread and flour easier to digest so we get more of their nutrients, and is a way of creating your own yeast without having to buy it at the store, I became determined to create my own starter again.

-This time, I fed it twice a day, kept it warm, but not too warm, and was rewarded with bubbles and an active starter by the third feeding!
+This time, I fed my starter twice a day, kept it warm, but not too warm, and was rewarded with bubbles and an active starter by the third feeding!
 (And yes, it definitely reminds me of Goldilocks and the Three Bears with the perfect temp.)

 I was faithful with my feedings, and after a few weeks (and several batches of delicious sourdough pancakes), I was ready to try my hand at bread!
 After all, sourdough bread was the real reason I’d decided to give this thing another go.

 I mixed all the ingredients, noted the time, and eagerly checked on my dough for signs of rising after a few hours.
 Hmmm, not really much going on.

 After a full 12 hours, I decided to bake it anyway.
 Maybe it would rise while baking…